Dilden/Crossfit-Minot-SugarWOD/README.txt

 == Installation ==

-1. Upload `cfmsugarwod.zip` to the `/wp-content/plugins/` directory
-1. Upload `cfmsugarwod.zip` to the `/wp-content/plugins/` directory
+1. Download the zip file of this repository at https://github.com/Dilden/Crossfit-Minot-SugarWOD/zipball/master
+2. Upload `cfmsugarwod.zip` to your gym's WordPress website by adding a new plugin, then going to upload.
-2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Activate the plugin through the 'Plugins' menu in WordPress
-3. Place `<?php do_action('plugin_name_hook'); ?>` in your templates
+4. Navigate to Settings > Crossfit Minot SugarWOD
+5. Enter your SugarWOD Affiliate ID (API Key is not necessary at this time)
+6. Open the page or post you would like to display your WOD and enter the shortcode [cfmsugarwod]
+7. Save the page/post and view it!

 == Frequently Asked Questions ==

-= A question that someone might have =

-An answer to that question.

-= What about foo bar? =

-Answer to foo bar dilemma.
+= Do I need to use the API Key field? =

+Not at this time.

+= Can I customize the display of the WOD? =

+Not at this time.

+= Can you help me with this? =

+Sure!
+Contact me by filling out the form at https://www.closingtags.com/contact